 5.2.1.1.
 Whole body intensity measurement of NFκB expression

 Previous studies have shown that a wide variety of cells can express NFκB in response to stress (Magness et al. 2004).
 Although most expression is likely to be localised in immune cells early during infection, it was expected that expression would spread to other tissues when abscesses are forming.
-Thus whole-body quantification of NFκB expression was performed on infected and non-infected embryos.
+Thus, whole-body quantification of NFκB expression was performed on infected and non-infected embryos.

-In a preliminary experiment it appeared that 1 day old embryos did not express the transgene, although it could have been that the GFP needed more time to become visible after stimulation.
+In a preliminary experiment, it appeared that 1 day old embryos did not express the transgene, although it could have been that the GFP needed more time to become visible after stimulation.
 Moreover, the line was heterozygous for the transgene, thus transgenic embryos could only be selected at 2 days post-fertilisation thanks to GFP expression in neuromasts.
 Consequently, embryos were selected and infected at 2 days post-fertilisation with mCherry-expressing strains or injected with PBS and imaged at 2, 24 and 48 hours after infection.
 At each time point, embryos that were heavily infected and a few randomly infected ones were imaged and discarded afterwards.
 This is because temperature could not be maintained during imaging, so the course of infection would have been altered if the embryos were re-used for future imaging.
 Different exposure times were tested and 500 ms for GFP and 1000 ms for mCherry did not lead to any overexposure.
 Images were acquired from two independent experiments.
 A region of interest was drawn around each embryo and the mean GFP and mCherry fluorescence intensities were measured inside the area.
 No post-acquisition modifications were performed on the pictures prior to fluorescence measurements.
 Examples of fluorescent images of control and infected embryos are given in Figure 5.1.
 Basal GFP fluorescence in the neuromasts of the lateral line of control embryos (injected with PBS) was noticeable, even after 24 hours (Figure 5.1A).
-This baseline GFP fluorescence was also present in the infected embryos (Figure 5.1B and C), therefore it was not the result of infection.

-The change in fluorescent intensities with infection was analysed.
-First, the GFP intensities between control and infected embryos were compared for each time point in two independent experiments (Figure 5.2).
-At each time point, no significant difference between control and infected embryos was found in the first experiment (Figure 5.2A).
-However in the second experiment, a significant decrease in the mean GFP intensity was observed in embryos infected with sagB compared to control embryos at 24 hours post-infection only (Figure 5.2B, p < 0.01).
-No other differences between groups were observed.
-Whole-body measurement of fluorescence therefore indicates that NFκB expression does not differ between infected and non-infected embryos.
-The same images were then analysed to compare the mean mCherry intensities between embryos infected by SH1000 and sagB (Figure 5.3).
-In embryos infected with SH1000, mean mCherry intensities did not change over time during the first experiment whilst during the second experiment there was a significant increase in the mean intensity between 2 and 24 hours post-infection (Figure 5.3A, p < 0.05).